 Skiing with the Ski Patrol

-I was lucky enough to be given the chance while in Morzine Ski Resort to go Skiing with the Ski patrol and learning how they prepare the slopes for your safety.
-It was one of the activities I was looking forward to doing the most, especially as it is only offered twice a year during Morzine Loves Women.
+Looking for outdoor winter activities while staying in Morzine France, then how about skiing with the Ski Patrol?
+I was lucky enough to go skiing with the Ski patrol and learn how they prepare the slopes for your safety.
+It was one of the winter activities I was looking forward to as it is only offered twice a year during Morzine Loves Women.

-I was up at the crack of dawn packing (I was transferring to Chatel in the afternoon), as I had an 8 am start at the bottom of the Pleney cable car.
+I was up at the crack of dawn, as I had an early start at the bottom of the Pleney cable car.
 We could not have asked for better ski conditions for our activity.
 There was plenty of fresh snow, the sky was clear and the temperature was just right.

 We set off behind the Ski patroller following him like a bunch of school kids to mark the unsafe areas.
 We watched him put up the flags and poles, while at the same time listening to him explaining the reason for their placement.